Online Hormone Replacement Therapy (HRT) Treatment

 Hormone Replacement Therapy (HRT)

 As with all medical treatments and therapies, there are both benefits and risks as well as potential side effects to treatment with HRT.
-At the start of your journey with OMC, we’ll inform you of the risks and benefits of HRT and clarify the difference between synthetic vs bioidentical hormones (BHRT) and regulated vs compounded bioidentical hormones.
+At the start of your journey with OMC, we’ll inform you of the risks and benefits of HRT and clarify the difference between synthetic vs bioidentical hormones (BHRT) and standard vs compounded bioidentical hormones.

 We also have two dedicated pages relating to bio identical HRT and body identical HRT to help you learn more about each option in more detail.